 - Left all to go with the Son – I Peter 1:8

 - Accompanied to the Son by the servant – I Peter 3:8-9

 - Lives with the Son in union – Ephesians 5:26

 1. Be specific

 Even though the servant knew he was generally doing God's will, when he was unsure he was specific in his prayer.
 He did not test God, he simply wanted a clear indication of what God's will is.
-If there are no instructions from the Word, or good precedents or experience to help from our decisions, we have a good example here to encourage us to be specific in asking God to direct us.
+If there are no instructions from the Word, or good precedents or experience to help form our decisions, we have a good example here to encourage us to be specific in asking God to direct us.

 2. Character counts

 Note that Abraham wanted a wife for his son that was a believer and of his own family.
 God provided this and much more: